 The critical differences between Revenue vs. Turnover are as follows –

-- Revenue represents the amount of money a company makes by selling its goods or services to the customers.
+- Revenue represents the amount of money a company makes by selling its goods or services to customers.
 On the other hand, turnover refers to the number of times a company burns through assets like inventory, cash, and workers.

 - Revenue is calculated as Total sales less any returns.
 While Turnover ratios are calculated as Cash turnover – Net Sales/Cash, Total asset turnover – Net Sales/Average Total Assets, and Fixed Asset turnover – Fixed Assets/Net Fixed Assets.